 Online counseling programs provide a flexible and affordable way to continue your education.
 In asynchronous online programs, you can take classes entirely on your own schedule and from anywhere with an internet connection.
-In some cases, online offerings cost less than than residential programs.
-Beyond potential savings in tuition, you also do not need to pay for room and board or certain fees associated with campus activities when earning your degree online.
+In some cases, online offerings cost less than campus programs.
+Beyond potential tuition savings, you also do not need to pay for room and board or certain fees associated with campus activities when earning your degree online.

 Through the University of North Carolina online system, you can earn a bachelor's in psychology, a master's and a certificate in rehabilitation counseling, and a certificate in substance abuse counseling.
-Many smaller private universities also offer degree and certificate programs in the field of professional counseling.
+Many smaller private universities also offer degree and certificate programs in the professional counseling field.

 Another benefit of online education lies in your ability to enroll in programs across the country.
 In many cases, you can even qualify for the equivalent of in-state tuition no matter where you live.
 Before choosing a school, make sure to understand the full breadth of your options, as well as the challenges that come with learning at a distance.